Nuimo/ada-website-byggemandbob/pages/conclusion.md

-# Now - How to Create The Perfect Movie?
+# Now - How to create the perfect movie?

 Two things to think about: Do you want to make a movie that has a high revenue, gets a high rating, or perhaps the golden combination, both?
 To create a movie with a high revenue you need to focus on these key aspects: